JadeAbel/Real-Time-Bus-Tracker/README.md

-# Bus Tracker!
+# Bus Tracker

 ## Real Time Bus Tracker Exercise

-You know him.
-You love him.
-Here he is, alive and roaming your screen :) .

-Project Title: PacMan
+Project Title: Real Time Bus Tracker

-Description: Upon clicking PacMan, he chomps across your screen from left to right.
-Upon hitting the right edge, he will make his way back.
-Usage: FUN
+Description: Upon clicking the 'Show Stops Between MIT and Harvard' button, an icon will momentarily stop at each bus stop between the schools.

 HOW TO RUN: Open the index.html file on your browser.
+You may need to clone this repository to your machine.

 Support: Email jade.marie.abel@gmail.com

-Roadmap: In the future, PacMan might get chased by ghosts.
-He may also change colors.
+Roadmap: In the future, I would like to make a similar map for the City of Pittsburgh.
+Pittsburgh also makes their bus API data available to the public.
+In that future project, I think it'd be interesting to incorporate topography.
+Pittsburgh is very hilly and has disjointed population centers, so that map would be really interesting I'm sure.

 License information:
 MIT License